dirigible-io/dirigible-io.github.io/docs-help/docs/overview/faq.md

 ---
-layout: help
 title: FAQ
-icon: fa-question-circle
 ---

-{{ page.title }}
----

-*If you have a question that is not covered here, but it should be, please let us know.*
+*If you have a question that is not covered here, but it should be, please let us [know](https://github.com/eclipse/dirigible/issues).*

 ### **Concepts**